riseuplabs/crabgrass-core/doc/INSTALL.md

     rake create_a_secret

 ###Create the database

 This will also set up your test database.
+Prior to running the `rake db:create` command, you will need to set up the `crabgrass_development` and `crabgrass_test` databases and configure them in the database.yml file according to your mysql or mariadb set up.
+In addition, I needed	 to set up my databases with mariadb with `utf8` encoding.
+[See here.](https://stackoverflow.com/questions/11644804/rails-creating-schema-migrations-mysql2error-specified-key-was-too-long#13143985)

     cp config/database.yml.example config/database.yml
     rake db:create
     rake db:schema:load
     rake db:fixtures:load

-You might have to adjust config/database.yml according to your mysql setup.

 ###Run the server

-    BOOST=1 bundle exec rails server thin
+    BOOST=1 bundle exec rails server

 Connect to the web application from your browser: